JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 are requested.
 In this case single value will be repeated to match the length of columns specified by returned vectors.

+A separate task is spawned for each specified transformation; each transformation then spawns as many tasks as Julia threads, and splits processing of groups across them (however, currently transformations with optimized implementations like `sum` and transformations that return multiple rows use a single task for all groups).
-A separate task is spawned for each specified transformation, allowing for parallel operation when several transformations are requested and Julia was started with more than one thread.
+This allows for parallel operation when Julia was started with more than one thread.
 Passed transformation functions should therefore not modify global variables (i.e. they should be pure), or use locks to control parallel accesses.

 To apply `function` to each row instead of whole columns, it can be wrapped in a `ByRow` struct. `cols` can be any column indexing syntax, in which case